San Francisco Municipal Transportation Agency: List of Directors of Transportation of the SFMTA

 The city charter refers to this office as the Director of Transportation, though the alternative title "Executive Director" was more commonly used during the first decade of the agency's existence.
 In February 2006, the MTA Board adopted a resolution adding "CEO" to the title.
 When Edward D. Reiskin took office in 2011, he opted to use only the position's official title.
+As of May 2026, this position is referred to as the Director of Transportation.